-Line 12: # of Baths - The subject contains one-and-one-half baths in the units.
-Comparables 1, 2 and 4 contain two baths in the units and Comparables 3 and 5 contain two-and-one-half baths in the units.
-No adjustments were needed.
+Line 12: # of Baths - The subject contains two baths in the units.
+Comparables 1, 2 and 4 also contain two baths in the units and Comparables 3 and 5 contain two-and-one-half baths in the units.
 The majority of the difference in number of baths is accounted for in the unit square footage adjustment.
 However, an adjustment is made here to consider the added convenience of additional baths.
 The extra room(s) will enhance marketability of a unit even if the square footage remains the same.
 There was insufficient market data available for a paired analysis as the majority of properties in this market contain a similar number of baths.
-Therefore, \$10 half-bath and \$20 full bath per month adjustments were selected.
+Therefore, \$10 half-bath per month adjustments were selected.

 Line 13: Unit Interior Square Footage - The subject and the comparables vary in square footage.
 Typically, all other variables being equal, a larger unit is more desirable than a smaller unit.
 However, the value of the additional square footage is mitigated to some degree by the similarity in perceived unit function.
 There is a diminishing return of value for additional square footage as each additional square foot does not necessarily equal additional functionality.
 Additionally, the units at the subject are measured as part of the scope of this assignment.
 However, the contacts at the comparables are often unwilling to allow interior inspections of the units.
 Therefore, it is necessary to rely on published unit sizes or verbal confirmation of unit sizes from the property contacts.
 As such, it is impossible to verify the accuracy of this data.
 In addition, the subject unit sizes are paint-to-paint measurements, while the contacts often report the "marketing" unit size which is sometimes the gross exterior square footage.
 Therefore, the unit sizes at the comparables are not always a direct comparison to the unit sizes at the subject.
 For the purpose of this report, a range of comparable rents per square foot was derived.
 To determine this adjustment, each comparable's dollar per square foot rental rate was determined for each bedroom type.
 From these results, a median dollar per square foot rental rate is determined.
 The median dollar per square foot was then multiplied by 25 percent for each comparable to derive an adjusted dollar per square foot rental rate.
-The 25 percent was used to account for the diminished return of the larger unit sizes and the potential differences in reported unit sizes of the comparables versus the subject.
-Next, the difference in square footage between the subject and each comparable is determined.
+The 25 percent was used to account for the diminished return of the larger unit sizes and the potential differences in reported unit sizes of the comparable is determined.
 The difference is multiplied by the determined adjusted dollar per square foot rate to arrive at the adjustment for each comparable.
 The selected dollar per square foot for the units is \$0.49.
 The result was rounded to the nearest \$5.
 No adjustments were made to comparables within 25 square feet of the subject because there is no difference in perceived unit function with 25 square feet.
 The adjustments are reflected on the HUD-Form 92273-S8, which is attached.